José Sócrates: Other

 In 2007, the XVII Governo Constitucional, headed by Prime Minister José Sócrates, legalised abortion in Portugal after a referendum.
 Voters were being asked to decide whether to make abortion legal in the first 10 weeks of pregnancy, if carried out at the woman's request in a registered clinic.
 Despite the turnout for a referendum being too low (40%; 50% needed) to be legally binding, José Sócrates said: "Our interest is to fight clandestine abortion and we have to produce a law that respects the result of the referendum."
 This socialist government cabinet also announced its intention to legalize same-sex marriage at some point during its mandate.
 Same-sex marriage in Portugal was legalized on 17 May 2010.

 Also, in 2009, through the Decree-Law 91/2009, the rights of fathers and mothers were equalled under the law (see also Fathers' rights).

 After a sharp increase of the violent crime rate in Portugal during the XVII Governo Constitucional government (2005–2009), the minister of internal administration, Rui Pereira, announced in February 2009 the expansion of the police force through the recruitment of 2,000 new police officers, 7,000 new state-of-the-art police weapons, 1,000 bulletproof vests, among other measures.

 Until 2010, for stock held for more than twelve months the capital gain was exempt.
 The capital gain of stock held for shorter periods of time was taxable on 10%.
 From 2010 onwards, for residents, all capital gain of stock and other assets above €500 is taxable on 20%.
 Investment funds, banks and corporations are in general exempted of capital gain tax over stock.

+Various measures aimed at helping families, young people and pensioners were also carried out.